aws-samples/aws-serverless-workshops/Auth/0_GettingStarted/README.md

 1. With the `WildRydes-Cloud9` stack selected, click on the **Outputs** tab and copy the value shown for the `Cloud9IDE` to the clipboard.
 Open that URL in a new browswer tab to load your IDE environment.

+	> Note: When you launch the stack, CloudFormation deploys a nested CloudFormation stack to launch the Cloud9 resources.
+You can safely ignore that template which is prefixed with "aws-cloud9-WildRydes-".

 ![CloudFormation Outputs open Cloud9](../images/cloud9_cfn_outputs.png)

 </p></details>